Is MedBridge Right for You?: A CEU and Patient Engagement Option for OTs, PTs, and SLPs

 For each patient, you can create a unique patient care program with exercises, information on their condition, and other patient education video/handouts.

-Your patient then gets a unique access code to a patient portal that they can access from home.
-You also have the option to simply print off your handouts, as seen below.
+Your patient then gets a unique access code via text or email to a patient portal that they can access from home.
+You also have the option to simply print off your handouts, as seen above.

 Pros: The process is quick and easy!

 I created the patient handout above in about two minutes.
 The handouts and videos feel modern and are well designed.
-Decades beyond some of the handouts I have dug out of the back of filing cabinets.
+They are decades beyond some of the handouts I have dug out of the back of filing cabinets.